dmerejkowsky/kata-git/README.md

 This should be done by each member of the team.

-* Revert the commit made during task 2
+* Revert the two commits made during task 2

 * Change a few lines in `index.html` and then restore the file to its original version